Manchester

 Mayfield Baths Opened 1856 by Manchester & Salford Baths and Laundries Company

-Gorton Baths Hyde Road Gorton 20th June 1890 Transferred to the City Council upon local authority amalgamation Manchester Local Image Collection
+Gorton Baths Hyde Road Gorton 20th June 1890 Transferred to the City Council from the Gorton Urban District Council upon local authority amalgamation

 Cheetham Baths Manchester Opened 4th April 1894

-Pryme Street Chester Road, Hume 24th December 1904 Manchester Local Image Collection
+Pryme Street Municipal Wash House Chester Road, Hume 24th December 1904

 Harpurhey Baths Manchester Opened 29th October 1910

-Levenshume Baths Barlow Road, Levenshulme 10th October 1921 Manchester Local Image Collection
+Levenshulme Baths Barlow Road, Levenshulme 10th October 1921

 5 Responses to “Manchester”